wenfei158/dev_magento/app/code/Magento2/MongoCore/README.md

 It has been developed and tested against **Magento 2 CE 2.3.2**.

-This module should be deployed on new project with huge catalog (> 3,000,000 products) since it allows significant reduction of the performance inpact of the EAV model by reducing dramatically the number of attributes stored into the database.
+This module should be deployed on new project with huge catalog (> 3,000,000 products) since it allows significant reduction of the performance impact of the EAV model by reducing dramatically the number of attributes stored into the database.

 # System requirements